 When traveling to Saudi Arabia with an eVisa for a vacation it is important to first check the Saudi eVisa entry points for tourists.
-Arriving at the correct arrival points for Saudi Arabia with an eVisa is a relatively easy process.
+Arriving at the correct arrival sites for Saudi Arabia with an eVisa is a relatively easy process.
 However, eVisa holders at present may only enter the country via specific national checkpoint locations and these should be learned in advance of arrival.

 To explain the process of entering Saudi Arabia with an eVisa a little better.
 This article details where eVisa holders may enter the nation and also details the Saudi entry points by land and air.
-It also explains what tourists will need to bring when arriving to Saudi Arabia.
+It also explains what tourists will need to bring when arriving in Saudi Arabia.

 Entering Saudi Arabia Via an Airport

 Saudi Arabia has 13 international airports and a further 15 domestic airports nationwide.
 However, it is important to be aware that not all of these airports permit entry to the country for eVisa holders.

 Airports Visitors Can Enter With an eVisa